inbzar/docs/apps/docs/content/modules/orders/backend/handle-order-claim-event.md

 ---
-description: 'Learn how to handle the order claim event in the Medusa backend.
+description: 'Learn how to handle the order claim event in the InBzar backend.
 When the event is triggered, you can send an email to the customer to inform them about it.'
 addHowToData: true
 ---